w3c/wcag-act-rules/content/rules/de46e4/index.md

 ```

 #### Inapplicable Example 3

+<a class="example-link" title="Inapplicable Example 3" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/de46e4/a44f5e11d20feec4ae39e2db0336ddef0a8e04ec.html">Open in a new tab</a>

 There is no element with a [text node][] as a [descendant][] in the [flat tree][] that is either [visible][] or [included in the accessibility tree][].